-On June 18, 2014, the SDRWOCB issued an Investigative Order directing the Authority, General Dynamics and the Port District to submit technical reports pertaining to an investigation of sediment chemistry in the Laurel Hawthorn Central Embayment in San Diego Bay.
+On June 18, 2014, the SDRWQCB issued an Investigative Order directing the Authority, General Dynamics and the Port District to submit technical reports pertaining to an investigation of sediment chemistry in the Laurel Hawthorn Central Embayment in San Diego Bay.
 The Investigative Order alleged that an unauthorized discharge of wastes occurred as evidenced by the presence of polychlorinated biphenyl, total petroleum hydrocarbons, volatile organic compounds, polycyclic aromatic hydrocarbons, metals and pesticides in the bay sediments.
 Although the Authority believes it is not legally responsible for any harmful discharges at the identified location, it agreed with the other parties to participate in and share in the funding of the investigation and study.
 The Final Sediment Chemistry Report was provided to the SDRWQCB and that investigation was completed.
 In August 2017, the SDRWQCB sent the parties a new administrative draft investigative order that gave the Authority, the Port District and General Dynamics an opportunity to provide comments to the SDRWQCB prior to the formal issuance of another investigative order.
 In January 2018, the parties submitted the work plans for both land and water that were accepted by the SDRWQCB.
-On July 25, 2018, the SDRWQCB sent the parties a new final draft investigative order; however, there has been no action since then by the SDRWQCB and there is no timeline for any subsequent actions that may be required.
+On July 25, 2018, the SDRWQCB sent the parties a new final draft investigative order and indicated that the final order would be issued shortly thereafter.
 On October 2, 2019, the SDRWQCB issued new investigative orders to several parties, to investigate sediment in the Laurel Hawthorne Embayment, however, the Authority was not named in any of these new orders.
-On November 1, 2019, the Authority received notice of a Petition to the SDRWQCB from General Dynamics requesting that the Authority, the City and the Port District be added to the investigative order issued on October 2, 2019.
+On November 1, 2019, the Authority received notice of a Petition to the SDRWQCB from General Dynamics requesting that the Authority, the City and the Port District be added to the investigative order issued on October 2, 2019, as well as other relief.
+General Dynamics also sought similar relief from the California State Water Resources Control Board.
+To date, General Dynamics has been unsuccessful in having the Authority, or any other parties, added to the investigative order.
+The Authority is currently awaiting service by General Dynamics of a petition against the SDRWQCB in State court, presumably related to this matter.
+The Authority has been advised that it will be named as "real party in interest".